 A quality snorkel set includes a mask, snorkel, fins, and optionally, a flotation device.
 To help you choose the best snorkel set, we tested the major brands and give you our top 3 picks.

-Here is an overview of the snorkel sets with full reviews and our buying guide below.
+Here is a feature overview of the snorkel sets with full reviews and our buying guide below.

 Snorkel Gear Reviews